-See Checking the Installed Version of Newtmgr to verify that you are using the installed version of newtmgr.
+See Checking the Latest Version of Newtmgr is Installed to verify that you are using the installed version of newtmgr.

 If you are running Linux on a different architecture, you can build and install the latest release version of newtmgr from source.

-1. Download and install the latest version of Go if it not already available on your distro.
+Download and install the latest version of Go.
 Newtmgr requires Go version 1.7.6 or higher.

 $ cd /tmp $ mkdir go $ cd go $ export GOPATH=/tmp/go